josevitormorais/Oh-my-zsh/README.md

 I like this theme a lot, it gives you support to see versions of programs like, docker, node, etc.

-let's clone then the reposotorio, with the command below
+let's clone then the reposotorio, with the command below:

 git clone https://github.com/denysdovhan/spaceship-prompt.git "$ZSH_CUSTOM/themes/spaceship-prompt"

+em seguida rodamos o seguinte comando:

+ln -s "$ZSH_CUSTOM/themes/spaceship-prompt/spaceship.zsh-theme" "$ZSH_CUSTOM/themes/spaceship.zsh-theme"

+next step is to open our .zshrc file and change the variable ZSH_THEME - to ZSH_THEME = "spaceship"

+#### tip: if you have Vscode installed, run the command: code ~ / .zshrc, it will open the zshrc file inside vscode